Huxpro/huxpro.github.io/README.md

 Just checkout the code offered by Google/Baidu, and copy paste here, all the rest is already done for you.

-(Google might ask for meta tag "google-site-verification")
+(Google might ask for meta tag `google-site-verification`)

-#### Customization
+### Build from source

-If you wanna do more customization and change code yourself, a [Grunt](gruntjs.com) environment is also included.
+More customization could be made by changing the source code.
+[Grunt](gruntjs.com) were used for building this blog.
 (Thanks to Clean Blog.)

-There are a number of tasks it performs like minification of the JavaScript, compiling of the LESS files, adding banners to keep the Apache 2.0 license intact, and watching for changes.
-Run the grunt default task by entering `grunt ` into your command line which will build the files.
-You can use `grunt watch` if you are working on the JavaScript or the LESS.
+There are numbers of tasks includes minifing JavaScript, compiling `.less` to `.css`, adding banners to keep the Apache 2.0 license intact, watching for changes, etc. Running `grunt ` to build files and `grunt watch` for watch-build.

-**Try to understand code in `_include/` and `_layouts/`, then you can modify Jekyll [Liquid](https://github.com/Shopify/liquid/wiki) template directly to do more creative customization.**
+Critical code are located in `_include/` and `_layouts/`.
+Most of them are simply Jekyll [Liquid](https://github.com/Shopify/liquid/wiki) template.

-#### Header Image
+### Header Image

 Change header images of any pages or any posts is pretty easy as mentioned above.
 But, thanks to [issue #6 (in Chinese)](https://github.com/Huxpro/huxpro.github.io/issues/6) asked, **how to make it looks great?**